Sonith-Bingi/Semantic-Segmentation-of-Aerial-Images/README.md

 ## **About**

 > Semantic segmentation, with the goal to assign semantic labels to every pixel in an image, is an essential computer vision task.
-In this project, we use semantic segmentation models to categorize content in aerial images of Dubai into six classes.
+In this project, we use semantic segmentation models to extract roads from satellite images.
 * Create custom datasets, dataloaders and transformers for semantic segmentation tasks.
 * Build semantic segmentation models to classify an image at the pixel level.
 Implement performance metrics to keep tracking the training process.
 * Test the model using aerial images of other cities.